 Having checked your configuration, find another FANET equipped instrument on the site you are flying from and check your symbol & ID are present on their display.

-How can I see if my FLARM transmitter is working properly?
+How can I see if my FLARM beacon (transmitter) is working properly?

 Will I be seen by pilots of light aircraft and helicopters?